Enrique-T45/weeetuesday.com/README.md

 ## 💬 Contact

 Want to share feedback or just say hi?
-You can reach me through [instagram](https://www.instagram.com/weeetuesday/). i have created a couple of designs for online store as well if you would like to check those out please feel free[redbubble](https://www.redbubble.com/people/weetuesday/shop?asc=u).
+You can reach me through [instagram](https://www.instagram.com/weeetuesday/). i have created a couple of designs for online store as well if you would like to check those out please feel free [redbubble](https://www.redbubble.com/people/weetuesday/shop?asc=u).

 Thanks for checking out weeetuesday!